ComPDFKit/compdfkit-pdf-sdk-react-native/README.md

 [ComPDFKit](https://www.compdf.com/) has a professional R&D team that produces comprehensive technical documentation and guides to help developers.
 Also, you can get an immediate response when reporting your problems to our support team.

-- For detailed information, please visit our [Guides](https://www.compdf.com/guides/pdf-sdk/flutter/overview) page.
+- For detailed information, please visit our [Guides](https://www.compdf.com/guides/pdf-sdk/react-native/overview) page.
-- Stay updated with the latest improvements through our [Changelog](https://www.compdf.com/pdf-sdk/changelog-flutter).
+- Stay updated with the latest improvements through our [Changelog](https://www.compdf.com/pdf-sdk/changelog-react-native).
 - For technical assistance, please reach out to our [Technical Support](https://www.compdf.com/support).
 - To get more details and an accurate quote, please contact our [Sales Team](https://compdf.com/contact-us).

-## License

-ComPDFKit PDF SDK supports flexible licensing options, please contact [our sales team](mailto:support@compdf.com) to know more.
-Each license is only valid for one application ID in development mode.
-However, any documents, sample code, or source code distribution from the released package of ComPDFKit PDF SDK to any third party is prohibited.